gautamdhameja/substrate-poa-old/README.md

 The `ValidatorSet` module also includes a function `addValidator` which can be used to add a new validator using the sudo function.
 This approach does not require all validators to propose the new validator.
 The new validator is added directly because of the root priviledges of the sudo function.
 See the following screenshot for reference.

 ![](./img/sudo.png)

+## Important Note

+* The Substrate framework, related libraries and APIs are rapidly evolving.
+In case this module does not work with the latest Substrate build, please submit an issue in this repo.
+You can also try porting the runtime module into a freshly cloned `substrate-node-template` codebase.

+* This code not audited and reviewed for production use cases.
+You can expect bugs and security vulnerabilities.
+Do **not** use it as-is in real applications.